code-423n4/docs/roles/wardens/submission-policy.md

 It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.

+### ChatGPT output (or similar) is unacceptable

+Using ChatGPT or similar tools for contest submissions is prohibited, and will result in all of your contest submissions being ruled invalidated.
+Additional penalties may also be applied at the discretion of judges and C4 staff.

 ## Editing a report

 To edit a submitted finding in an open contest: